 Wednesday, July 16, 2025

-Jailed over Memorial Day weekend / another warrant since issued for my arrest!
+Jailed over Memorial Day weekend / and another warrant since issued for my arrest!

 I was jailed over Memorial Day weekend for failing to appear to pick a jury regarding phony charges in Aroostook County for which I was arrested on July 10 by Corporal Ted Martin.
 I had telephoned Maine State Police to make a complaint about a tenant who had yelled quite violently at his brother and I as we stood in the driveway attempting a conversation.